EPCCed/eidf-docs/docs/services/cs2/run.md

        --mount_dirs {paths to modelzoo and to data} \
        --python_paths {paths to modelzoo and other python code if used}
 ```
+See the 'Troubleshooting' section below for known issues.

 ## Creating an environment